 In 1958 he was ordained a Catholic priest and wandered here and there in the mystic land of eastern Kansas.
 A star chaser like the Magi, he ventured to India and the Orient, only to discover that Shangri-La was back home.
 Returning to Kansas, he became a member of a contemplative community of men and women located east of the moon and west of the sea.
 In 1978, nudged by the muses to assist those explorers searching for Shangri-La in their backyards, he began making a series of strange maps which some call books.

 Next, Fate arrested him and in 1996 he landed in the Kansas State Penitentiary as a prison chaplain.
 As the twentieth century ended, he continued to scribble mystic maps for other seekers.
-Entering the new millennium, he also entered Eldergarden and in that preschool of infinity is relearning how to enjoy the moment.
-In daily recesses there is time for play, daydreaming, finger-painting and other artistic calisthenics for the imagination — as well as frequent backyard encounters with the Presence.
-After graduating from Eldergarden, rumors are that he will depart following another star to explore intriguing extraterrestrial destinations on his way back Home again.
+Entering the new millennium, he also entered Eldergarden and in that preschool of infinity relearned how to enjoy the moment.
+In daily recesses he found time for play, daydreaming, finger-painting and other artistic calisthenics for the imagination — as well as frequent backyard encounters with the Divine Mystery.
+After graduating from Eldergarden, rumors were that he would depart following another star to explore intriguing extraterrestrial destinations on his way back Home again.